YC-TAN/odin-recipes/README.md

 # Odin-recipes

-This project focus on using HTML and CSS.
+This project focuses on using HTML and CSS.

-What I learnt from this project:
+What I learn from this project:
-1. CSS: flex box
+1. CSS: Flexbox
 2. CSS: box-sizing